Strategic Classification with Non-Linear Classifiers: Preliminaries

-Given the above, the learning objective is to maximize expected \emph{strategic accuracy}, defined as:
+Given the above, the learning objective is to maximize the expected \emph{strategic accuracy}, defined as:

-\paragraph{Levels of analysis.} We assume w.l.o.g. that classifiers are of the form $h(x)=\one{f(x) \ge 0}$ for some scalar score function $f$ and that the decision boundary is then the set of points for which $f(x)=0$.
-Our analysis takes a `bottom-up' approach in which we first consider changes to individual points on the boundary; then ask how such local changes aggregate to affect a given classifier $h$; and finally, how these changes impact the entire model class $H$.
+\paragraph{Levels of analysis.} We assume w.l.o.g. that classifiers are of the form $h(x)=\one{f(x) \ge 0}$ for some scalar score function $f$, and that the decision boundary is then the surface of points for which $f(x)=0$.
+Our analysis takes a `bottom-up' approach in which we first consider changes to individual points on the boundary, then ask how such local changes aggregate to affect a given classifier $h$, and finally, how these changes impact the entire model class $H$.
 It will therefore be useful to consider three mappings between original and corresponding strategic objects.
-For points, the mapping is $x \mapsto \nabla_h(x) = \{ x' \,:\, \Delta_h(x')=x \,\wedge\, c(x,x')=\alpha\}$, i.e. the set of points $x'$ that, in response to $h$, move to $x$ at maximal cost.
+For points, the mapping is $\xmap \mapsto \nabla_h(\xmap) = \{ \xorig \,:\, \Delta_h(\xorig)= \xmap \,\wedge\, c(\xorig,\xmap)=\alpha\}$, i.e., the set of points $\xorig$ that, in response to $h$, move to $\xmap$ at maximal cost.
 For classifiers, we define the \emph{effective classifier} as $\heff(x) \coloneqq h(\Delta_h(x))$ (see Fig.~\ref{fig:non-lin_movement}), and consider the mapping $h \mapsto \heff$.
-This allows us to compare the original decision boundary of $h$ to the `strategic decision boundary' of its induced $\heff$, since both are defined w.r.t. raw (unmodified) inputs $x$.
-For model classes, we consider $H \mapsto \Heff \coloneqq \{\heff \,:\, h \in H \}$, and refer to $\Heff$ as the \emph{effective model class}. \squeeze
+Since both $h$ and $\heff$ are defined w.r.t. raw (unmodified) inputs $x$, this allows us to compare the original decision boundary of $h$ to the `strategic decision boundary' of its induced $\heff$.
+For model classes, we consider the mapping $H \mapsto \Heff \coloneqq \{\heff \,:\, h \in H \}$, and refer to $\Heff$ as the \emph{effective model class}. \squeeze